MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 At some U.S. institutions, completing a *First-Year Engineering (FYE)* program is a prerequisite for admission to specific engineering majors.
-FYE programs complicate the identification of *starters* because the student’s preferred starting major is unknown.
+FYE programs complicate the identification of *starters* because these students’ preferred starting majors are unknown.

 [`initialize_fye_proxies()`](https://midfieldr.github.io/midfieldr/reference/initialize_fye_proxies.md)
-takes a first pass at

-helps us develop an *FYE proxy,* a likely CIP code of the student’s starting program had FYE not been required.
-Results are a CIP code or NA, treated as missing data to be imputed.
+constructs a data frame with the IDs of all FYE students with an initial *FYE proxy,* the 6-digit CIP code of their first specific engineering major, if any, or NA if not.

 ``` r